-Council may issue a Clean Up Notice to the occupier of premises at or from which Council reasonably suspects that a pollution incident has occurred, or is occurring, requiring asbestos waste to be removed (under part 4.2 of the Protection of the Environment Operations Act 1997).
+Council may issue a Clean Up Notice to the occupier of premises at or from which Council reasonably suspects that a pollution incident has occurred, or is occurring, requiring asbestos waste to be removed (under part 4.2 of the POEO Act).

-Council may also issue Prevention Notices (under Part 4.3 Protection of the Environment Operations Act 1997) to ensure good environmental practice.
+Council may also issue Prevention Notices (under Part 4.3 of the POEO Act).to ensure good environmental practice.
 If a person does not comply with a Prevention Notice given to the person, Council employees, agents or contractors may take action to cause compliance with the Notice.

-Any reasonable costs incurred by Council in monitoring or enforcing Clean Up and Prevention Notices may be recovered through a Compliance Cost Notice (under Part 4.5 Protection of the Environment Operations Act 1997).
+Any reasonable costs incurred by Council in monitoring or enforcing Clean Up and Prevention Notices may be recovered through a Compliance Cost Notice (under Part 4.5 of the POEO Act).
 Council shall keep records of: tasks undertaken; the hours Council employees have spent undertaking those tasks; and expenses incurred.

-During site redevelopment Council will consider contamination with asbestos containing materials in the same way as other forms of contamination as stipulated by the Environmental Planning and Assessment Act 1979, (i.e., Council will apply the general requirements of State Environmental Planning Policy (Resilience and Hazards) 2021
+During site redevelopment Council will consider contamination with asbestos containing materials in the same way as other forms of contamination as stipulated by the EPA Act (i.e., Council will apply the general requirements of SEPP (Resilience and Hazards).

-Council provides information about land contamination on Planning Certificates (issued under S10.7 Environmental Planning and Assessment Act 1979) as outlined in Section 6.2.
+Council provides information about land contamination on Planning Certificates (issued under S10.7 EPA Act) as outlined in Section 6.2.

-For sites that are 'significantly contaminated' and require a major remediation program independent of any rezoning or Development Applications, the EPA and Safe Work Australia are the lead regulatory authorities as outlined in Appendix A under Section 2.4.2.
+For sites that are 'significantly contaminated' and require a major remediation program independent of any rezoning or Development Applications, the EPA and Safe Work NSW are the lead regulatory authorities as outlined in Appendix A under Section 2.4.2.